Masum-MSNR/Online-Learning-Platform/README.md

         # Windows
         py -3 -m venv .venv <br>
         .venv\scripts\activate <br>
-  6. Then install all dedpendency in requirements.txt
+  6. Then install all dependency in requirements.txt
-  7. Run one last command python manage.py runserver This will run the project.
+  7. Run one last command python manage.py runserver<br><br>
+This will run the project.